britram/rains-prototype/draft-trammell-rains-protocol.md

 as additional assertions on a message answering a query, or in reply to a subsequent query.
 This property allows RAINS servers to maintain a full delegation tree.

-# RAINS Client Protocol {#protocol-client}

-The protocol used by clients to issue queries to and receive responses from a query service is a subset of the full RAINS protocol, with the following
-differences:

-- Clients only process assertion, shard, zone, and notification sections;
-  sending a query to a client results in a 400 Bad Message notification.
-- Clients never listen for connections; a client must initiate and maintain a transport session to the query server(s) it uses for name resolution.
-- Servers only process query and notification sections when connected to clients; a client sending assertions to a server results in a 400 Bad Message notification.

-Since signature verification is resource-intensive, clients delegate signature verification to query servers by default.
-The query server signs the message containing results for a query using its own key (published as an infrakey object associated with the query server's name), and a validity time corresponding to the signature it verified with the longest lifetime, stripping other signatures from the reply.
-This behavior can be disabled by a client by specifying query option 7, allowing the client to do its own verification.

-# RAINS Publication Protocol {#protocol-publish}

-The protocol used by authorities to publish assertions to an authority service is a subset of the full RAINS protocol, with the following differences:

-- Servers only process assertion, shard, zone, and notification sections when connected to publishers; sending a query to a server via the publication procotol results in a 400 Bad Message notification.
-Servers only process notifications for capability negotiation purposes (see {{cbor-capabilities}}).
-- Publishers only process notification sections; sending a query or assertion to a publisher results in a 400 Bad Message notification.

-# Deployment Considerations

-The following subsections discuss issues that must be considered in any deployment of RAINS at scale.

 ## Assertion Lifetime Management